venmo/VENCalculatorInputView/README.md

 Testing
 ------

-We've written some tests.
+We’ve written some tests.
 You can run them by opening the project in Xcode and hitting `Command-U`.

 Contributing
 ------------

-We'd love to see your ideas for improving this library!
+We’d love to see your ideas for improving this library!
 The best way to contribute is by submitting a pull request.
-We'll do our best to respond to your patch as soon as possible.
+We’ll do our best to respond to your patch as soon as possible.
 You can also submit a [new GitHub issue](https://github.com/venmo/VENCalculatorInputView/issues/new) if you find bugs or have questions. :octocat:

 Please make sure to follow our general coding style and add test coverage for new features!